joaomatossilva/joaomatossilva.github.io/_posts/2015-08-04-entity-framework-migrations-and-branches-don-t-play-well.md

-My team and I, decided that was time already to use Entity Framework Code first and their migrations.
-I used already a few times [FluentMigrator](https://github.com/schambers/fluentmigrator), so using the Entity Framework ones, shouldn't be that hard.
+My team and I, decided that was time to use Entity Framework Code first and their migrations.
+I used [FluentMigrator](https://github.com/schambers/fluentmigrator) to manage my migrations already a few times , so using the Entity Framework ones, shouldn't be that hard.

 ### We were wrong...
 What we found isn't pretty.